 Even if you manage to trick the SEO ranking algorithm, it won’t last.
 The fact that Google is always rolling out these updates means that things can change very quickly.

 Not only that, but the nature of the competition we’ve described throughout this piece means that your strategy may need tweaking just weeks after seeing some success in your rankings.

-This is why your SEO strategy must be ongoing, based on analytics and good data, and designed to comply with Google’s algorithm updates.
+This is why your SEO campaign must be ongoing, based on analytics and good data, and designed to comply with Google’s algorithm updates.
 You can do this yourself by staying up to date on your analytics and the latest Google news, or you can place your trust in experts who handle this every day.

 To learn more about what goes into forging a good SEO strategy, contact our team at Comrade.

-We’re marketing and SEO experts with more than a decade of experience working with Google best practices and can build your web presence from the ground up, or resuscitate a flagging performance if your current SEO efforts are not yielding results.
+We’re digital marketing and SEO experts with more than a decade of experience working with Google best practices and can build your web presence from the ground up, or resuscitate a flagging performance if your current SEO efforts are not yielding results.

 We’ll develop a long-term strategy, provide SEO consulting services, and ensure your rankings move up as quickly as possible.
 For a custom plan, and a team of professionals invested in your long-term success, get in touch today.
 Even if you decide not to hire us, we’ll be glad to discuss your options and build a marketing plan for you, free of charge.